Crysis

 Crysis is a first-person shooter video game series created by Crytek.
 The series revolves around a group of military protagonists with "nanosuits", technologically advanced suits of armor that give them enhanced physical strength, speed, defense, and cloaking abilities.
 The protagonists face off against hostile North Korean soldiers, heavily armed mercenaries, and a race of technologically advanced aliens known as the Ceph, who arrived on Earth millions of years ago and have recently been awakened.
 The series consists of three main installments, a standalone spinoff of the first game with a separate multiplayer title, and a compilation.
-A fourth game, under the working title of Crysis 4, was announced by Crytek on January 26, 2022.
+A fourth game, under the working title of Crysis 4, was announced by Crytek on January 26, 2022 which has since been put on hold.

 Gameplay

 Characters in Crysis use nanosuits, advanced powered exoskeletons developed by the U.S. military that grants them special abilities through dedicated "modes", as well as the ability to switch between them at will.
 Nanosuit's "armor mode" enhances the suit's ability to withstand bullet and shrapnel impacts, "strength mode" greatly enhances the wearer's physical strength, to the point of being able to punch cars through the air; and "speed mode" allows the wearer to run and act extremely fast.
 Lastly, "cloak mode" activates the suit's optical cloaking device that makes the wearer near-invisible.

 The first two games, Crysis and Crysis Warhead, take place in 2020 on the fictional Lingshan Islands, off the Philippines.
 The protagonists of both games both belong to the fictitious "Raptor Team", a United States Army Delta Force unit that is sent to the island to investigate aggressive behavior by North Korea.
 The player uses various weapons, including traditional projectile weapons like handguns, submachine guns, assault rifles, and sniper rifles (all of which can be modified with scopes and attachments in real-time), as well as explosives and the nanosuit's natural abilities.
 Multiplayer gameplay modes introduce fictional futuristic weapons based on the ice technology introduced by the alien antagonists who are later found to reside on the island.
 In single-player, Raptor Team faces off against both the North Korean military and these alien foes.

 Crysis 2, the sequel to the original game, takes place in 2023 in New York City.
 The protagonist is a new character, a U.S. Marine named Alcatraz.
 The nanosuit in the game (dubbed "Nanosuit 2") is a streamlined version of the original, without separate "strength" and "speed" modes, rather performing context-sensitive acts of enhanced strength or agility, but retaining the separate "armor" and "cloak" modes.